-What features should I look for in a CCTV Digital Video Recorder (DVR)?
+What Features Should I Look for in a CCTV Digital Video Recorder (DVR)?

 What is frames per second?
 The frames per second (fps) relates to how many pictures the DVR will record in a second.
 Real time recording is about 30 fps on each camera.
 To calculate the fps per camera take the total fps in the system and divide it by the number of video inputs.
 For example, a 60 fps digital video recorder with 4 video inputs would result in about 15 fps per camera.
 The technology has finally gotten to the point now where real time recording is affordable.
 If you are recording cash registers or something similar then you should definitely invest in real time recording.

 How big of a hard drive do I need?
 The amount of hard drive space is very important because it will limit how many days of recording you can store before the system has to start recording over the oldest video.
 Each DVR will have its storage capacity listed in the specifications.
 But this calculation is just a rough estimate as there are many factors that affect hard drive use.
 The most critical factor being the compression format used by the DVR (for more info on compression formats click here).
 But also the type of cameras that are connected to the DVR make a difference (specifically the chip size and resolution) and also the features that are selected on the DVR.
 If you use the scheduling or motion detection features or tune down the frame rate that will extend the storage capacity of the unit.
 Even the field of view (what you are recording) will affect the storage capacity - the more complex the image, the more hard drive space it will take to capture the complexity.

 A PC-based digital video recorder is basically a personal computer that has been modified with hardware and software to work as a DVR.
 An embedded digital video recorder is a machine that has been manufactured specifically to work as a DVR.
 In embedded DVRs there is typically one circuit board with software burned into the chip.

 There used to be significant differences in features between the PC-based and the embedded machines.
 But with recent advancements in the embedded DVR technologies the differences are becoming less.
 The advantages of an embedded digital video recorder is that they are extremely stable and reliable since they contain fewer parts.
 The software is often written in basic machine code or Linux code which tends to be more stable than Windows software.
 The advantages of the PC-based digital video recorders is that they are easier to interact with because you use the on-screen menus and a mouse (as opposed to embedded which you interact with more like a VCR - via buttons).
 And you tend to have more features and options on the PC-based machines.

 How does a CCTV DVR work?

 A CCTV digital video recorder (or “DVR” for short) is essentially a computer that saves security video images to a hard drive.
 Most security cameras in use today capture an analog picture.
 The DVR converts the analog signal to digital and then compresses it.

 Many cameras can be connected to one DVR.
 DVRs generally come with 4, 8, 16, or 32 camera inputs.
 The DVR will allow you to view all of these images at once or one at a time, and all of the video is saved to the hard drive.
 Additional switches, quads, or multiplexors are not required.

 Are security DVRs hard to install?

 Not at all.
 You simply plug the cameras into the back of the unit.
 For the PC-based: Plug in the power, monitor, keyboard and mouse - just like a regular computer.
 You will receive instructions on how to set up the machine with your shipment.